-As detailed below biased policing is the use, to any extent or degree, of race, color, ethnicity, national origin, gender, age, sexual orientation, or gender identity in determining whether to initiate any law enforcement action in the absence of a specific suspect description.
+As detailed below biased policing is the use, to any extent or degree, of actual or perceived race, color, ethnicity, national origin, religion, gender, age, sexual orientation, or gender identity in determining whether to initiate any law enforcement action in the absence of a specific suspect description.

-PURPOSE
+I. PURPOSE

 This policy establishes the San Francisco Police Department's commitment to unbiased policing.
-It is to clarify the circumstances in which officers can consider race, color, ethnicity, national origin, gender, age, sexual orientation, or gender identity when making law enforcement decisions and to reinforce existing policies and procedures that serve to assure the public that we are providing service and enforcing laws in an equitable manner.
+It is to clarify the circumstances in which officers can consider race, color, ethnicity, national origin, religion, gender, age, sexual orientation, or gender identity when making law enforcement decisions and to reinforce existing policies and procedures that serve to assure the public that we are providing service and enforcing laws in an equitable manner.